200WordRPG/200wordrpg.github.io/_posts/2016/2016-04-16-SpaceMachine.md

 Verb: Steal
 Subject: Father

-Pass this card to the player across from you; or, if there’s an odd number of players, pass it to your left.
+Pass this card to the player across from you; or, if thereâ€™s an odd number of players, pass it to your left.
 Select another player at the table to be the subject listed on your card.

 When you include your Verb in roleplay, draw a card from a shuffled 52 card deck.